Skate 4: Everything We Know So Far [Mar. 2023]

 Learn about Gameplay, Release Date, Developers, Location and Possibility of Free-to-play!

-Since the start of the series, back in 2007, fans have fallen in love with the realistic and physics-based gameplay that Skate brought them.
+Since the start of the series back in 2007, fans have fallen in love with the realistic and physics-based gameplay that Skate brought them.
 However, after Skate 3, the series went dormant, with many fans longing for more content.
-Well, 2 years ago, EA came out with great news that they’d be working on Skate 4, and since then, fans have been eagerly waiting and looking for any news about the upcoming game.
+Well, two years ago, EA came out with great news that they’d be working on Skate 4, and since then, fans have been eagerly waiting and looking for any news about the upcoming game.
 This guide will discuss everything we know about Skate 4 so far!

 We’ve been waiting for a long time for Skate 4, and even after its confirmation, it’s been 2 years.
 But seems like we still have a long way to go before the game gets released or before we even get a confirmed release date.

 When the game was revealed in 2020, it was in its early stages of development.
 But then, in 2022, we were teased about Skate 4 coming “soon.”
 This teaser came from the publisher’s CEO, Andrew Wilson, in EA’s Q3 2022 earning’s call.

 And then, in March 2022, a leaker claimed that “playtesting has been going on for months.”
 So, although the game has come quite far in its development, we still have no exact idea about when the game will be released.